hjeffs/Obfuscator/README.md

 ```

 ## Usage
-2. import and invoke the function
+2. Import and invoke the function

 ```
 from obfuscator import functions